 BBC correspondent Paul Danahar, who was traveling with the UN observers, said it was unclear what happened to the bodies of as many as 78 people that opposition activists said were killed in the village of Mazraat al-Qubair.
 A man from a neighboring village said a pickup truck arrived after the killings and took bodies away, Danahar said in an audio report posted today on the BBC website.

 More than half of those killed in the village, in Hama province, were women and children, with some dying during army shelling and others burned or stabbed by pro-government shabiha militiamen who arrived an hour later, the opposition Syrian National Council said June 7 in a statement on Facebook.
-(FB) Syrian state television denied that and blamed “terrorists” for any atrocities.
+(FB:US) Syrian state television denied that and blamed “terrorists” for any atrocities.

 “Residents from neighboring villages came to speak to us, but none of them were witness to the killings on Wednesday,” the UN’s Ghosheh said.
 “The circumstances surrounding this incident are yet not clear, and we have not yet been able to verify the numbers.”